MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-api.md

 ### Step 2: Select an authentication method

-To continue with the flow, the app uses the continuation token acquired from the previous step to request Microsoft Entra to select one of the supported challenge types for the user to authenticate with.
+To continue with the flow, the app uses the continuation token it acquires from the previous step to request Microsoft Entra to select one of the supported challenge types for the user to authenticate with.
 The app makes a POST request to the `/challenge` endpoint.

 Here's an example of the request (we present the example request in multiple lines for readability):